Sergprieto/spotify-portal/README.md

-# [Spotify Portal](http://www.sergprieto.codes)  - Share your favorite songs from Spotify.
+# [Spotify Portal](http://www.sergprieto.codes)  - Share your favorite songs from Spotify

 Simple site to share Spotify songs via the blockchain.
 Created with Typescript, EthersJS, ReactJS for the frontend.
 Solidity and HardHat used to develop the backend.